 Whether you’re a beginner or an advanced musician, Bram Gielen is versatile, supportive and engaging instructor for students of all ages.
 Compelling composition, dynamic improvisation and sound foundation of theory are his musical passions as an instructor, equally adept in the classical, jazz and contemporary worlds.

 Bram is an award-winning composer, lyricist, arranger, and multi-instrumentalist.
 As a theatre artist, he has received commissions from the Canadian Music Theatre Project and Acting Up Stage; as an instrumentalist and arranger, he has collaborated with such artists as Guido Basso, Patricia O’Callaghan, DIANA, and Weaves; his film music has been heard at international festivals in Cannes, Toronto, Seattle, Tokyo, and Melbourne, to name only a few.
 As an instructor he has conducted Master Classes for graduating Musical Theatre students in performance and interpretation of new musical material at Sheridan College.

-In addition to her studies, Ariel had the opportunity to sing with Carol Welsman at Koerner Hall, for Havergal College’s 120th Anniversary.
+Ariel had the opportunity to sing with Carol Welsman at Koerner Hall, for Havergal College’s 120th Anniversary.
 She has been teaching for several years and is passionate about helping people learn music.

 Guitar, Mandolin, Bass, Ukulele, Banjo

 Kyler Tapscott has been gigging and teaching professionally for over ten years, both privately and in institutions.
 Kyler has studied a wide range of genres extensively, everything from blues/rock to delicate finger-style guitar.
 Kyler studied flamenco in Southern Spain and blues/jazz guitar with Mike Francis, one of Canada’s top recorded guitarists.
 His training earned him the role of private instructor at Trinity College School in Port Hope, Ontario, where he taught guitar and music theory for two years.